MASSHUU12/godot-interaction-system/README.md

 > Note: Detailed information on each class can be found in the built-in documentation, or in the individual source files.

-You can find an example of using the above classes in the [example folder](https://github.com/MASSHUU12/godot-interaction/tree/main/example).
+You can find an example of using the above classes in the [examples folder](https://github.com/MASSHUU12/godot-interaction/tree/main/examples).

 ## External assets